 We are witnessing a huge amount of attention on the Black Lives Matter movement and racial inequality across the world right now.
-It has sparked a conversation and a call for learning about racism that feels different this time like it has real momentum behind it.
+It has sparked a conversation and a call for learning about racism that feels different this time.
 We have seen many charities and companies grapple with how to respond to this moment.
 Staff, volunteers, supporters and beneficiaries have raised questions about whether their charities have done enough to challenge the system and to reflect the society they work in.
 Staff have been having similar conversations at nfpSynergy.
 We thought one of the best ways we could contribute to this discussion was by sharing some of the research we carried out in November last year with the BAME community living in the UK.

 Although the BAME community are one of the key audiences for charities as donors, campaigners, users of services and victims of discrimination, they are also one of the most under-researched groups, together with the LGBT+ communities.
 To that end, we wanted to find out more about how they engage with charities.

 Our sample was made up of 1,000 people from BAME communities, approximately representative of the BAME population of the UK in terms of ethnic background, gender and age.
 The fieldwork ended up taking almost 6 weeks - as a relatively small percentage of the total population, they were indeed difficult to research in their own right.
 The results were so interesting, it was worth every bit of effort.
 We will be repeating a similar study with the LGBT+ community in July this year, and you can download the link at the bottom of the page for some more information if you would like to participate.